sumanthdasari97/BandGapRefernce_asap_7nm/README.md

 To determine the propagation delay of an inverter using Ngspice, follow these steps:

 1. **Circuit Setup:**
    - Create a netlist for the inverter circuit in Ngspice.
-This includes defining the inverter's PMOS and NMOS transistors and setting up the input and output connections.
-You may also include load capacitance to simulate realistic operating conditions.
+This includes defining the inverter's Pfet and Nfet transistors and setting up the input and output connections.You can generate spice from the xschem with inverter_vtc_.sch
+     # Generating a SPICE Netlist from Xschem

+Follow these steps to generate a SPICE netlist from your schematic in Xschem:

+## Step 1: Open Your Schematic
+1. Launch Xschem.
+2. Open your schematic file (e.g., `inverter_vtc_.sch`).

+## Step 2: Set Up Netlist Generation
+- Ensure your schematic is correctly configured with all components and connections.

+## Step 3: Export the Netlist
+1. Navigate to the menu bar.
+2. Look for the option to generate or export a netlist.
+This is typically found under `File` or a specific `Export` menu.
+3. Select "Export SPICE" or "Generate Netlist."

+## Step 4: Choose the Format
+- Choose the SPICE format (or any other format you need) and specify any necessary parameters.

+## Step 5: Save the Netlist
+- Select a destination to save the generated netlist file.

+## Step 6: Run Simulation
+- Use the generated netlist in your simulation software, such as Ngspice.

+You have now successfully generated a SPICE netlist from your schematic in Xschem!

    ```